 Many of us underestimate the importance of our knees until they start causing us pain.
-Everyday activities like crouching down, walking downstairs and jumping can become unachievable when we are suffering from knee pain.
-But don’t panic!!
-Most types of knee pain can be resolved quickly, without the pain, cost, and inconvenience of knee surgery.
+Everyday activities like crouching down, walking downstairs, and jumping can become impossible when we’re suffering from knee pain.
+However, there’s no need to panic.
+Most types of knee pain can be resolved without resorting to the pain, cost, and inconvenience of knee surgery.

-What is the cause of your pain?
+What is causing your knee pain?

-Ligament injuries are almost exclusively the result of an acute injury.
-There are 4 primary ligaments in the knee.
-These are the medial and lateral ligaments (MCL and LCL) on the sides of the knee and two cruciate ligaments deep inside the knee (ACL and PCL).
+- Ligament injuries: Ligament injuries almost always result from an acute injury.
+There are four primary ligaments in the knee: the medial and lateral ligaments (MCL and LCL) on the sides of the knee and two cruciate ligaments deep inside the knee (ACL and PCL).
 The direction and severity of the injury will determine which of these ligaments will be injured.
 When you injure a knee ligament, you’ll know it.
 It will be painful, there may be a cracking sound, and often, you’ll have difficulty putting weight on the leg immediately afterward.
 Often, your knee will swell, and unfortunately, the more it swells, the worse it is.
 A ruptured ACL usually swells a lot, and very quickly (within the first 1-2 hours).
 The vast majority of ligament injuries can be resolved with physiotherapy treatment that correctly diagnoses and treats the injury.

 Our assessment will look at how you move, if you are tight where you shouldn’t be, and if you have areas of weakness that are causing you problems.
 We use a combination of skilled manual therapy (hands-on treatment) and personalised Clinical Pilates programs to correct any faulty movement patterns and to strengthen and lengthen your body to support your joints.

 We find this combination provides the best results for people with knee pain.